Nursing BSN

 RN to BSN Progression Policy

-ACADEMIC PROGRESSION: The Nursing curriculum is designed to move the student from a fundamental understanding of basic concepts to complex critical thinking and incorporation of evidence-based findings to practice settings.
+The nursing curriculum is designed to move the student from a fundamental understanding of basic concepts to complex critical thinking and incorporation of evidence-based findings to practice settings.
 Academic progression is designed to support educational success, the development of leadership qualities, and the delivery of holistic, safe, and competent nursing care.

 Progression Requirements: